LewisBull2303/CL_PP5_Pawlio/README.md

 There was originally plans for the users to be able to private message each other on the website, but I decided to keep the app more streamlined to allow for further growth and progression

 ## Validation

+### HTML
+The W3C Markup Validation Service was used to validate the HTML of the website.
+No errors were identified.

 ## Manual Testing